RBH Home

 Agriculturalist

 Jethro Tull was a major pioneer in the modernization of agriculture.
-He was born in Basildon in early 1674, the son of Jethro Tull Senior, a gentleman farmer of that parish, and his wife, Dorothy, the daughter of Thomas Buckeridge.
-He was baptised in the parish church there on 30th March.
+He was a son of Jethro Tull Senior, a gentleman farmer from Bradfield in Berkshire, and his wife, Dorothy, the daughter of Thomas Buckeridge of Wood Green Farm in nearby Upper Basildon.
+He was born in Basildon, presumably at his grandfather's farm, and was baptised in the parish church there on 30th March 1674, although he grew up in Bradfield and, later, in southern Hungerford.

 The drill-husbandry had been probably known and practiced for ages; but was first adopted upon a regular and permanent plan by Tull, who professed to have caught the idea from the vine-culture upon the Continent, and to whose ingenious mind the mechanism of an organ suggested the rudiments of an implement for the delivery of seed in drills.
 "It was named a drill," he says, "because when farmers used to sow their beans and peas into channels or furrows by hand, they called that action drilling" and it could sew three rows of seeds simultaneously.
 Later, he devised a horse-drawn hoe to clear away weeds